Daniel-Liu-c0deb0t/General-Algorithms/MachineLearning/ReinforcementLearning/README.md

 ![Graph](dddqn_saves_priority/dddqn_train_result.png "Training results.")

 I had to play around with the hyperparameters to get that result.
 I'm pretty satisfied, although the result is probably far from perfect.
+To run with the pretrained weights, make sure that the `is_testing` parameter is set to `True` in the code.
+Also make sure that the `load_path` is set to the correct file.

 ### References
 [Medium post on DDDQNs](https://medium.com/@awjuliani/simple-reinforcement-learning-with-tensorflow-part-4-deep-q-networks-and-beyond-8438a3e2b8df)